 What is Data Anonymization?

-Data anonymization is a method of protecting confidential or personal information by deleting or altering personally identifiable data that are being stored in a dataset.
-The goal of data anonymization is to preserve the credibility of the data stored or exchanged and ensure compliance with strict data privacy regulations.
+Data anonymization protects confidential or personal information by deleting or altering personally identifiable data (PII) that are being stored in a dataset.

 - Data Masking Software